latent-to/developer-docs/docs/keys/proxies/working-with-proxies.md

 # Working with Proxies

-This page covers the use of proxy wallets as a security feature for Bittensor operations.
+This page covers each step in the use of proxy wallets as a security feature for Bittensor operations:

+- Creating proxy relationships between existing wallets
+- Executing transactions with 0-day proxy wallets.
+- Announcing and then executing transactions with a non-zero delay period.
+- Removing proxy relationships

 See [Proxies: Overview](./index.md)